mainmatter/mainmatter.com/_posts/2020-11-02-bringing-matrix-to-elixir.md

 encryption, both for individual and group messaging.
 The [Elixir/Erlang bindings](https://github.com/niklaslong/olm-elixir) are a first step towards implementing end-to-end encryption in the SDK.
-I started it as a seperate project as it could conceivably be used in non-Matrix based applications.
+I started it as a separate project as it could conceivably be used in non-Matrix based applications.
 The library is implemented using C NIFs and currently lacks support for group sessions (coming soon).
 The first release candidate has been published to hex.